 Gideon Ben-Tovim, the chairman of Liverpool PCT, said: We are not saying that old films should be re-rated – simply that new films which contain smoking should not be seen by under-18s.
 How simple a proposal is that?

-If enacted, a new tobacco law in Finland will force television shows, films and theatre productions to be written without scenes of people
+If enacted, a new tobacco law in Finland will force television shows, films and theatre productions to be written without scenes of people smoking tobacco products.

 The Ministry of Social Affairs and Health claims the proposed changes won't curb or censor freedom of expression.